• Work

 Bio

-In 2025 the artist was selected as a Virginia Center for Creative Arts Fellow and she was a Pine Meadow Ranch Center for Arts & Agriculture Artist-in-Residence.
-Her one-woman show at the Corinne Woodman Gallery in Corvallis, Oregon will open in April of 2026.
-The artist received her MFA in Visual Studies from the Pacific Northwest College of Art in 2023 and completed her undergraduate education at the San Francisco Art Institute and San Francisco State University.
-A fourth-generation artist, Ketzia was born in Los Angeles, grew up in San Francisco and is currently living and working in the Pacific Northwest.
-She is a visiting assistant professor at Lewis & Clark College in Portland, Oregon, and formerly taught at Willamette University and Southern Oregon University.
+Schoneberg received her MFA in Visual Studies from the Pacific Northwest College of Art in 2023 and completed her undergraduate education at the San Francisco Art Institute and San Francisco State University.
+A fourth-generation artist, she was born in Los Angeles, grew up in San Francisco and is currently living and working in the Pacific Northwest.
+Schoneberg is a lecturer and Studio Head of Drawing at Lewis & Clark College in Portland, Oregon, and formerly a visiting assistant professor at Willamette University and Southern Oregon University.

 Info